Medical expert of the article

 Diagnosis of infectious mononucleosis in children

-In typical cases, diagnosis is not difficult.
-For laboratory confirmation, it is important to detect DNA of the corresponding virus by PCR in the blood, nasopharyngeal washings, urine, cerebrospinal fluid.
-The serological diagnosis of Epstein-Barr mononucleosis is based on the detection of heterophile antibodies in the blood serum of patients with erythrocytes of various animals (erythrocytes of ram, bull, horse, etc.).
-Heterophilic antibodies refer to IgM.
-To detect heterophilic antibodies, the Paul-Bunnell reaction or the LAIM test, the Tomczyk reaction or the Gof-Baur reaction, etc. Are also put in.
-In addition, the ELISA method is used to determine the specific antibodies of classes IgM and IgG against viruses.
+In typical cases, diagnostics is not difficult.
+For laboratory confirmation, it is important to detect DNA of the corresponding virus by PCR in blood, nasopharyngeal washes, urine, and cerebrospinal fluid.
+Serological diagnostics of Epstein-Barr mononucleosis is based on the detection of heterophilic antibodies in the blood serum of patients in relation to the erythrocytes of various animals (erythrocytes of a sheep, bull, horse, etc.).
+Heterophilic antibodies are IgM.
+To detect heterophilic antibodies, the Paul-Bunnell reaction or LAIM test, the Tomchik reaction or the Gough-Baur reaction, etc. are used.
+In addition, the ELISA method determines specific antibodies of the IgM and IgG classes to viruses.

 What do need to examine?